S3-working-group/s3-practical-guide/docs/all.md

 Shared guidelines about why, how and when to act, and what is specifically required, enable effective collaboration.

-Agreements are created in response to <a href="glossary.html#entry-organizational-driver" class="glossary-tooltip" data-toggle="tooltip" title="Organizational Driver: Any situation where the organization’s members have a motive to respond because they anticipate that doing so would be beneficial for the organization (by helping to generate value, eliminate waste or avoid undesirable risks or consequences).">organizational drivers</a>, are **regularly reviewed** and evolved as necessary.
+Agreements are created in response to <a href="glossary.html#entry-organizational-driver" class="glossary-tooltip" data-toggle="tooltip" title="Organizational Driver: Any situation where the organization&#x27;s members have a motive to respond because they anticipate that doing so would be beneficial for the organization (by helping to generate value, eliminate waste or avoid undesirable risks or consequences).">organizational drivers</a>, are **regularly reviewed** and evolved as necessary.

 **Overall accountability** for an agreement lies with the people that make them.